Canon 5D Mark II vs Nikon D800

 It is notable that the D800 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 5D Mark II lacks such a headphone port.

-Both the 5D Mark II and the D800 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the D800 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the D800 was followed by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Nikon D800 Manual.
+Further information on the features and operation of the 5D Mark II and D800 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Nikon D800 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 5D Mark II or the Nikon D800 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 5D Mark II: